Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 126,215, 43,433 total housing units (homes and apartments), and a median house value of $992,958, Santa Clara house prices are not only among the most expensive in California, Santa Clara real estate also is some of the most expensive in all of America.
+With 130,365 people, 44,079 houses or apartments, and a median cost of homes of $1,099,965, Santa Clara house prices are not only among the most expensive in California, Santa Clara real estate also is some of the most expensive in all of America.

 People in Santa Clara primarily live in small (one, two or no bedroom) single-family detached homes.
 Santa Clara has a mixture of owner-occupied and renter-occupied housing.

-Relative to California, our data show that Santa Clara's latest annual appreciation rate is higher than 60% of the other cities and towns in California.
+Relative to California, our data show that Santa Clara's latest annual appreciation rate is lower than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Santa Clara differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Santa Clara - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Santa Clara real estate investment or home purchase decisions.